benji-benji/gmail-mcp-server/README.md

 # gmail-mcp-server

 # pre-requisities
+- google workspace account (with gmail enabled)
 - Python 3.12
 - uv (install via https://github.com/astral-sh/uv)
-- google workspace account

 # security
-- this repo does not contain any Google credentials or tokens
+This repo does not contain any Google credentials or tokens.

-local only files (ignored by git)
+Local only files (ignored by git)
 - credentials.json OAuth client secret downloaded from Google Cloud
 - token.json generated locally when authenticating for the first time